The word Aikido consists of three ideograms:

-Aikido is a Japanese martial art, created during the early years of the 20th century, by Ueshiba Morihei (1883-1969).
-After World War II, Aikido became one of the most popular martial arts of the world under the leadership of the founder’s son, of Dosu Ueshiba Kisomarou the 2nd (1921-1999).
-Today, Dosu Oueshiba Moriterou the 3rd (born in 1951), grandson of the founder, is the one leading the Global Headquarters of Aikido.
+Aikido is a Japanese martial art created in the early 20th century by Ueshiba Morihei (1883-1969).
+After World War II, Aikido became one of world’s most popular martial art under the leadership of the founder’s son Dosu Ueshiba Kisomarou the 2nd (1921-1999).
+Today, Dosu Oueshiba Moriterou the 3rd (born in 1951), grandson of the founder, is leading the Global Headquarters of Aikido.

-It is an educational system that follows the training methods of traditional Japanese martial arts within the frame of modern society and emphasizes spiritual growth.
-Aikido is not a sport and therefore, there are not matches for it.
-It develops real power by forging both mind and body.
-The techniques are based on natural movements without undue stress on the body and therefore men, women, young and old can work on it.
+Aikido is an educational system that follows the training methods of traditional Japanese martial arts within the context of modern society and it emphasizes on spiritual growth.
+Aikido is not a sport and, therefore, there are no competitive fights.
+It develops real power by forging both the mind and the body.
+The techniques are based on natural movements without undue stress on the body and therefore men, women, young and old can practice it.

 Aikido is the martial art of love and harmony.
-Techniques are based on the integration with the movement of the attacker and redirecting the force of the attack.
-This requires very limited physical strength, as the momentum of the attacker is neutralized with standstills and throws.
+Techniques are based on absorbing the movement of the attacker and redirecting the force of his attack.
+This requires minimum physical strength, as the momentum of the attacker is neutralized with standstills and throws.

-The art of Aikido offers a complete system of self-defense and development of the physical and mental condition.
+The art of Aikido offers a complete system of self-defense and develops the physical and mental state of the practitioner.

 The Sensei at Tokaido Dojos is Petros Moulagiannis (5 Dan Aikikai).

-P. Moulagiannis sensei began his martial arts career in 1989, at the age of 18, practicing at Shotokan Karate (1st Dan) until the day he met the art of Aikido, which immediately won him over with its philosophy, the harmonic kinesiology and the completeness of its techniques.
+- Moulagiannis sensei started practicing martial arts in 1989, at the age of 18, with Shotokan Karate (1st Dan).
+When he later discovered the art of Aikido, it immediately won him over with its philosophy, its harmonic kinesiology and the completeness of its techniques.